Total Knee Replacement

 Am I too fat for knee replacement?

 Patients who are severely overweight have a higher chance of having problems during and after total knee replacement.
+Studies have shown that risk for infection and blood clots can be 3 to 7 times higher than in patients without obesity.
 First of all, the fatty tissues in the leg make the actual operation more difficult.
-Surgery may require more time and larger incisions.
+Surgery may require more time, enhanced implants, and larger incisions.

-After surgery, there is an increased chance for wound problems in obese patients.
+After surgery, there is an increased chance for wound problems in patients with obesity.
 Dr. Lajam will ask for you to monitor your wound and to come in for more frequent evaluation if this is the case.

 Also, the total knee replacement materials are engineered to withstand certain loads.
 At higher loads (as with very heavy patients) these materials can wear out, loosen or fail faster than they would in lighter patients.